arduino/arduino-modulino-mpy/docs/api.md

 **Returns**:

 - `ModulinoPixels` - The object itself.
-Allows for daily chaining of methods.
+Allows for daisy chaining of methods.

 <a id="modulino.pixels.ModulinoPixels.set_range_color"></a>